What is SWWFL?

 South West Wildlife Fundraising Ltd (SWWFL) is owned by 8 Wildlife Trusts in the UK and provides membership recruitment services for these charities.
 These fantastic local charities work to protect local wildlife for the future.

 Set up and run by the charities it supports, SWWFL manages teams of Membership Recruiters, who work to secure regular financial support for their local Wildlife Trust.
 Click the links below to find out more about the Wildlife Trusts.

 Work for SWWFL

 We have a great Team at SWWFL.
 Committed individuals of all ages and from a range of backgrounds who want to make a difference for wildlife and earn good money in the process.

 Our recruiters enjoy a job that is flexible, meaningful and which is highly valued by the Wildlife Trusts they serve.
 We are always looking for recruiters to join our team – click the tab below to find out more.

-For a complete rundown of the the latest news from the Wildlife Trusts in the South West region – see our Latest News Page.
+For a complete rundown of the latest news from the Wildlife Trusts in the South and West region – see our Latest News Page.